Otakou: Present use

 Otakou remains an important centre of Ngāi Tahu life, as the location of Ōtākou Marae.
-It is a marae of Ngāi Tahu and the branch of Te Rūnanga o Ōtākou, and includes the Tamatea wharenui (meeting house).
+It is a marae of Ngāi Tahu and the branch of Ōtākou Rūnaka, and includes the Tamatea wharenui (meeting house).

 Otakou is located close to Taiaroa Head, the site of an albatross colony and other wildlife such as seals and penguins.
 Local Māori still call Taiaroa Head by its original name, Pukekura, which was also the name of the pā (fortification) established there around 1750 and still occupied by Māori in the 1840s, before the land was taken by the Government under the Public Works Act for building the lighthouse and the fortifications used during the Russian Scare of the 1880s.